The next Predator movie is called Prey, and it's coming to Hulu in 2022

 The Predator is back in new movie Prey, heading for streaming service Hulu in the summer of 2022.
-The new action-thriller was confirmed Friday during Disney Plus Day, a birthday celebration where Hulu parent company Disney teased forthcoming Marvel, Star Wars and Pixar films and TV shows.
+The new action-thriller was confirmed Friday during Disney Plus Day, an event where Hulu parent company Disney teased upcoming Marvel, Star Wars and Pixar films and TV shows.
 Prey will join other Hulu films like No Exit, The Princess, and Rosaline, also streaming next year.

 Prey is set in the year 1719 and sees Naru, a fierce young Native American woman, yearning to prove her worth as a warrior -- bringing her face to face with the infamous movie monster on a new hunt.
 Previous reports suggested this next Predator film was being developed by 10 Cloverfield Lane director Dan Trachtenberg under the name Skulls.